Wednesday, January 17, 2007

 Bake on a rack in the lower third of the oven for 40 to 50 minutes, until a cake tester inserted in the center comes out clean.
 Remove from the oven, and let cool.

-This is fine plain but really shines when served with vanilla ice cream or softly whipped cream or thick plain yogurt or crème fraiche .
+This is fine plain but really shines when served with vanilla ice cream or softly whipped cream or thick plain Greek yogurt or crème fraiche .

 No comments: